 Published: Dec 14, 2015

 WWW.
-What will work for me.
-I can’t do MRI’s on folks pancreas glands.
+What will work for me?
+I can’t do MRIs on folks' pancreas glands.
 This is obviously just a research study, but it falls in line and explains what’s happening when you lose weight.
 Your pancreas puts on weight, just like your fat cell.
 And your intracellular signaling gets out of whack with that.
 You then must eat food that doesn’t require insulin: fat and green vegetables.
 Hmmm.
 Bacon and spinach.
-Sounds like those Southern Gullah chefs had if figured out.
+Sounds like those Southern Gullah chefs had it figured out.

-True.
+- To reverse adult-onset diabetes I can get bariatric surgery?
+T or F Answer: True.
 Crazy but true.
-Heavy duty surgery that relapses after a couple of years is nuts when you can accomplish the same with eating differently.
+Heavy-duty surgery that relapses after a couple of years is nuts when you can accomplish the same with eating differently.

-- Adult onset diabetes means you have likely been having relatively high insulin levels for years, and your pancreas gland is pooping out.
-T or F
+- Adult-onset diabetes means you have likely been having relatively high insulin levels for years, and your pancreas gland is pooping out.
+T or F Answer: True

 - If you dramatically reduce your demand for insulin by losing weight and eating foods that need no demand for insulin (fat and greens), you can stretch out the life function of your pancreas dramatically.
 T or F Answer: That’s the point

 - You should have your insulin level checked as often as your blood glucose.
 T or F Answer: Well, maybe not as often, but often enough to help you get to normal.